CNelias/CategoricalTimeSeries.jl/docs/Motif_recognition.md

 # Motif recognition

+/!\ this part of the package is not yet online, but will be uploaded in the coming days ! /!\

 Time-series sometimes present **repeating motifs** (or patterns) that are worthwhile identifying.
 The detection of such motifs can be difficult depending on the amount of noise in the time-series. <br/>

 In the case of categorical time-series, the lack of proper metric to measure distance between motifs can make their detection tricky.
 Improper distances like the number of differences between the two motifs is commonly used.